Emarald64/pronoun-palace-framework/readme.md

 # Pronoun Palace Framework

 The Foggy Glasses are included in this repo as an example of a mod which uses the framework.
+It adds the spell foggy glasses, the enemy paparazzi, and the character Dew Jubilist
 The foggy glasses are based off the Dyslexic character by [Soƒti](https://bsky.app/profile/softisafe.bsky.social)

+The .pck files for the framework and foggy glasses mods are not included when cloning the repo.
+In the editor, the mod_loader will not run the scripts for these mods without a .pck file in `res://mod_packs/framework` or `res://mod_packs/foggy_glasses` respectively.
+Either download them from the realeases page or package them yourself by running the `mod_packer.gd` script in the `mods/framework` and `mods/foggy_glasses` folders

 > [!NOTE]
 > The framework requires a specific version of Pronoun Palace to work.
 The version will be shown on the release page and you will see a popup when starting the game on an unsupported version